Structure preserving discretization: A Berezin-Toeplitz Quantization viewpoint: Introduction

 Commutative diagrams provide a visual and conceptual tool from category theory that allow us to represent the interrelations between various mathematical structures and their discretizations.
 By constructing and analyzing these diagrams, we can ensure that the discretization process respects the morphisms and relationships inherent in the continuous setting.
 This approach not only facilitates a clearer understanding of the discretization process but also helps in developing algorithms that are both theoretically sound and practically effective.\\

 We demonstrate, by applying our axiomatization, that the discretization of a continuous differential structure is inherently given by a noncommutative geometry.
 This means that the resulting discrete structure is represented by operator algebras and the differentiation is realized by a commutator with a selfadjoint operator $D$.
-The results presented is this work corroborate previous observations and constructions \cite{tageddine_noncommutative_2022, tageddine_statistical_2023}.
-The dictionary between continuous and discrete is identical to the dictionary between classical geometry and noncommutative one.
+The results presented in this work corroborate previous observations and constructions \cite{tageddine_noncommutative_2022, tageddine_statistical_2023}.
+The dictionary between continuous and discrete settings is identical to the dictionary between classical geometry and noncommutative one.
 This dictionary is summarized in the following table.

-The Berezin-Toeplitz quantization is an archetypal example of deformation of a classical geometry given by a compact Poisson manifold $(M,\lbrace\cdot,\cdot\rbrace)$ to noncommutative finite dimensional operator algebra $(M_n(\mathbb{C}),\left[ \cdot, \cdot \right] )$.
+The Berezin-Toeplitz quantization is an archetypal example of deformation of a classical geometry given by a compact Kähler manifold $(M,g,\lbrace\cdot,\cdot\rbrace)$ to a noncommutative finite dimensional operator algebra $(M_n(\mathbb{C}),\left[ \cdot, \cdot \right] )$.
 Thus, it serves as a fundamental example of transition from a continuous to a discrete space.
 We use it in this work as a central application of our axiomatization in order to show that it satisfies the conditions of a structure preserving discretization. \\

-The following paper is divided as follows: in Section \ref{Sect1} we will define the key concepts and axioms that underpin our framework, in Section \ref{Sect2} we illustrate how commutative diagrams can be used to formalize the preservation of structure, and demonstrate how noncommutative geometry arise from a structure preserving discretization of a differential structure.
-In Section \ref{Sect3} we apply these results to the Berezin-Toeplitz quantization.\\ Through this exploration, we hope to contribute to a deeper understanding of discretization methods and to provide a foundation for future research in this area.
+The paper is organized as follows: Section \ref{Sect1} introduces the key concepts and axioms that form the foundation of our framework.
+Section \ref{Sect2} demonstrates how commutative diagrams can effectively formalize the preservation of structures and explains how noncommutative geometry emerges from the structure-preserving discretization of a differential algebra.
+Section \ref{Sect3} provides a comprehensive review of diverse examples of structure-preserving discretizations, showcasing the framework’s flexibility.
+Finally, Sections \ref{Sect4} and \ref{Sect5} apply these findings to the Berezin-Toeplitz quantization, highlighting its adherence to the proposed criteria; Section \ref{Sect5} being a walk through example on the sphere.\\ Through this work, we hope to contribute to a deeper understanding of discretization methods and to provide a foundation for future research in this area.